 - Plain black shorts

-- Plain black tracksuit bottoms
+- Plain black tracksuit bottoms (winter)

+- Plain black sweatshirt or blue school sweatshirt (winter)

 - T shirt in team colour

-- School sweatshirt or unbranded grey or black hoodie

-- Plimsoles in Infant Classes, Plimsoles or trainers in junior classes
+- Plimsoles in Infant Classes, Plimsoles or trainers in junior classes.

 Here follows a more detailed explanation regarding certain items of uniform.
-The final judgements regarding acceptable uniform and appearance will be made by the Head teacher and Deputy.
+The final judgements regarding acceptable uniform and appearance will be made by the Head Teacher and Deputy.